 What companies should know before operating in mainland China

 In 2017 China’s Cybersecurity Law went into effect, marking an important milestone in China’s efforts to create strict guidelines on cyber governance.
-Over the past three years, numerous updates to the regulations and interpretations have been released making it increasingly difficult for organization to ensure compliance with the Law.
+Over the past three years, numerous updates to the regulations and interpretations have been released making it increasingly difficult for organisation to ensure compliance with the Law.

-Furthermore, due to ambiguous requirements and broadly defined terminology, some enterprizes are concerned about the law’s potential impact on their operations in China, while others worry that it will create trade barriers to foreign companies in the Chinese market.
+Furthermore, due to ambiguous requirements and broadly defined terminology, some enterprises are concerned about the law’s potential impact on their operations in China, while others worry that it will create trade barriers to foreign companies in the Chinese market.
 Download the POVs which delves deeper into this topic.

 During this webcast we will cover the following areas:

 - Overview of the Cybersecurity Law and who it impacts